ibexa/documentation-user/docs/content_management/create_edit_pages.md

 ## Edit Page

 You edit Pages using the Page Builder.
-To start editing an existing Page, in the Back Office click **Page** and select the page from the list that appears below.
+To start editing an existing Page, in the Back Office select the page from the list that appears below.

 ![Selecting Page for editing](img/editing_page.png)